opennetworkinglab/ngsdn-tutorial/EXERCISE-8.md

    ```

 5. Check the eNodeB process.
-You should now see that the received packets
+You should see that the received packets
    are now GTP encapsulated!

     ```
     [...]
 727 bytes: 10.0.100.254 -> 10.0.100.1, is_gtp_encap=True